InkDAO/gitbook/API/read-apis.md

 ---

-## GET /freeFileByAddress
+## GET /freeFileByPostId

-Retrieves content for assets with zero price (free assets).
+Retrieves content for posts with zero price (free posts).
 No authentication or token ownership required.

 ### Description

-This endpoint provides public access to free assets (assets with price set to 0 ETH).
-It first verifies the asset price on-chain, and only returns content if the price is zero.
+This endpoint provides public access to free posts (posts with price set to 0).
+It first verifies the post price on-chain, and only returns content if the price is zero.
 This allows creators to share content publicly without requiring users to purchase tokens.

 **Access Control:**
 - No authentication required
-- Asset price must be 0 (verified on-chain)
+- Post price must be 0 (verified on-chain via MarketPlace contract)
 - Public access for everyone

 ### Request

-**Endpoint:** `GET /freeFileByAddress?assetAddress={contractAddress}`
+**Endpoint:** `GET /freeFileByPostId?postId={tokenId}`

+**Query Parameters:**
+- **postId**: The token ID of the post (from the MarketPlace contract)

 **Example Request:**
 ```
-GET /freeFileByAddress?assetAddress=0x1234567890123456789012345678901234567890
+GET /freeFileByPostId?postId=1
 ```

 ### Response